 Today I would like to touch on social media and their impact on our day to day lives.
-Specifically, I will be talking about How Deleting My Instagram Made Me Happier.
+Specifically, I will be talking about how deleting Instagram made me happier.

-I believe I mentioned in one of my previous posts -I think it was a Saturday Wellbeing Mornings one?- that I deleted my Instagram.
+I believe I mentioned in one of my previous posts that I deleted my Instagram.
 I meant to write a post about the reasons why, but as you might already know I have been feeling a bit low the past few weeks.

 Truth be told, I had been toying with the idea of deleting all my social media for a very long time.
+And I didn’t realise how much happier I was until after deleting my Instagram.
 I never used to have any social media to begin with.
 When they first came into the picture and became popular, I chose to pass (in the disapproval of my then friends).

 I only joined Facebook in 2009, but really started using it in 2013.
 Same with Insta, I created an account in 2015, but really started using it in 2016-17.
 And only recently did I really create an online presence on Pinterest, TikTok, Youtube etc.